multiprocessio/multiprocess.io/site/blog/2022-08-21-sqlite-limited-builtin-functions.md

 ![Aggregation functions](/0.11.0-stdlib-aggregation.png)

-Since DataStation/dsq now register `go-sqlite3-stdlib`, you
+Since DataStation/dsq now registers `go-sqlite3-stdlib`, you
 can do much more statistical analysis in DataStation/dsq.

 Furthermore, not just DataStation/dsq but anyone who uses SQLite in Go